kannavdhawan/kannavdhawan/README.md

 ### Hi there  👋

-- 👀 Looking for Software Developer and Data Scientist Roles.
+- 👀 Looking for Software Developer, Technology consultant and Data Scientist Roles.

 - 🔭 Machine learning Engineer..